hanishkvc/prgs-rustland-tester-fuzzerk/README.md

     * one can use bufnew to create buffer of a required size with no data in it.

+    * remember to set the length of the buffer to be read into, to be equal to the max amount of data that one wants to read, at one go.

   * while creating a new iobridge remember to set a read_timeout, so that read wont block indefinitely, if there is no data to read.

     * all io bridge types may not support read_timeout (currently only network types ie tcpclient, tcpserver and tlsclient support it).